techidaily/site-fox-glue/source/_posts/evolution-of-action-cameras-from-gopro-hero4-to-hero5.md

 By this year Hero5 Session was launched into the market and it immediately took place of Hero Silver series.
 Presently professionals are rating session as more entry level device whereas Black is the top end series.
 In terms of looks, Hero Session and Hero5 Session both are almost same but if you are thinking to buy device from this series then it is much better to discuss their features in detail.
 Some of the significant differences can be visualized from the complete review given below.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/0OxkndZbIA4?si=TWJlkTbYKsVag8-q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Comparison for Hero5 Session and Hero Session

 #### **Specs Comparison Table:**